 In my previous post I talked about taking the Tableau Desktop Specialist exam because I felt I was missing a deeper understanding of some of the mechanics of Tableau; and preparing for the exam would be a great way to fill those gaps.

 I believe that if you can’t explain a concept to someone else who doesn’t know anything (I always tell folks to explain things to me like I’m 10 because knowledge doesn’t have to be complicated), you probably don’t understand it as well as you think you do.
 So I decided to do my homework and share my lessons with the broader community.
 If you’re getting ready for the exam as well, I hope that by going through this post you’ll have gained a better understanding of some of the skills required as listed in the Exam Guide.
+This post covers the section ‘Understanding Tableau Concepts’ (see screenshot below).

-Dimensions & Measures
+Dimensions & measures

 When connecting a data source to Tableau you will have noticed there are 2 main categories on the ‘Data’ pane: Dimensions & Measures.
 These ‘categories’ or ‘types’ get assigned by Tableau depending on what type of data the columns in your data source contain, and they are considered to be fairly accurate.